 Abstract

 Air pollution is detrimentally associated with many health outcomes, yet its impacts are not equally distributed.
 Research consistently finds inequalities by ethnicity, area deprivation and age.
 However, such inequalities are typically investigated separately, potentially underestimating the extent of differential exposures.
 We aim to investigate inequalities in NOx concentrations across multiple intersecting neighbourhood characteristics in England simultaneously.
 We do this using the novel Eco-Intersectional Multilevel (EIM) modelling approach, we define analytic “strata” of neighbourhoods based on sociodemographic characteristics.
-This enables us to quantify NOx exposure inequalities across community types, simultaneously considering area deprivation, ethnicity, education, rurality and age of residents.
+This enables us to quantify NOx concentration inequalities across community types, simultaneously considering area deprivation, ethnicity, education, rurality and age of residents.
 We find that neighbourhoods belonging to the “most deprived, high proportion minority ethnic, high education, urban and not ageing” stratum had the highest average NOx concentration.
-This concentration was five times higher than places with the lowest concentration in the mid deprivation, low proportion minority ethnic, high education, rural and ageing group.
+This concentration was five times higher than places with the lowest concentration in the mid deprivation, low proportion minority ethnic, high education, rural and ageing stratum.
 We find clear and striking inequalities by ethnicity.
-However, we do not find evidence of inequalities by area deprivation that operate independently of community ethnicity, likely due to the strong relationship between ethnic group and deprivation distributions.
+However, we do not find evidence of inequalities by area deprivation that operate independently of community ethnicity, likely due to the strong relationship between ethnicity and deprivation distributions.
 This study demonstrates the value of taking an intersectional approach to geographical inequalities.

 Metadata